chrisp1985/DesignPrinciples/README.md

 ### Facade
 The facade basically masks a lot of method calls and classes and brings them together into one class.
-It means the client (in this case, the tests) doesn't have to know where to get all of the bits to do a thing - in this case, it can find, convert and reserve a book without needing to know the underlying services necessary.
+It means the client (in this case, the tests) doesn't have to know where to get all of the bits to do a thing - in this case, it can find, convert and reserve a smallBook without needing to know the underlying services necessary.

 An example of this can be found in the [LibraryFacade](src/main/java/com/chrisp1985/gof/facade/SearchService.java) class.